Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANOID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/Emotions Recognition/README.md

 ### WARNINGS:

-* To create a new corpus data in the chatterbot library, is necessary go to the chatterbot_corpus folder and then into the data folder (installed if you use Anaconda in: **C:\...\Anaconda2_Win32\Lib\site-packages\chatterbot_corpus\data**) and create a new folder with the name "Pepper_Speech" (this was the name used by the author to create the folder in which was saved the corpus with the dialogues of the [Conversation with Pepper.txt](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/blob/master/Emotions%20Recognition/Conversation%20with%20Pepper.txt) **Is important that if you select a different name, change the corpus name selector in the line 62 of the code**), and then create a file with the name **"myown.yml"** (you can open this file with any text editor) and paste the dialogues: [Conversation with Pepper.txt](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/blob/master/Emotions%20Recognition/Conversation%20with%20Pepper.txt).
+* To create a new corpus data in the chatterbot library, is necessary go to the chatterbot_corpus folder and then into the data folder (installed if you use Anaconda in: **C:\...\Anaconda2_Win32\Lib\site-packages\chatterbot_corpus\data**) and create a new folder with the name "Pepper_Speech" (this was the name used by the author to create the folder in which was saved the corpus with the dialogues of the Conversation with Pepper) **Is important that if you select a different name, change the corpus name selector in the line 62 of the code**), and then create a file with the name **"myown.yml"** (you can open this file with any text editor) and paste the dialogues: [Conversation with Pepper.txt](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/blob/master/Emotions%20Recognition/Conversation%20with%20Pepper.txt).
 ```python
     54  # Is created a model to generate a chatbox.
     55  PepperSay = ChatBot('Pepper Answers',